4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 IP address strings on which the 4D web server will receive HTTP requests (4D local and 4D Server).

 By default, no specific address is defined (**Any** value in the Settings dialog box), which means that the server responds to all IP addresses.
 When you designate a specific address, the server only responds to requests sent to this address.
 This feature is designed for 4D web servers located on machines with multiple TCP/IP addresses.
-It is, for example, frequently the case of most host providers.
+Por ejemplo, es el caso frecuente de la mayoría de los proveedores de hosting.

 Valores posibles: cadena de direcciones IP.
 Both IPv6 string formats (e.g. "2001:0db8:0000:0000:0000:ff00:0042:8329") and IPv4 string formats (e.g. "123.45.67.89") are supported.